eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 ## Proposed decision

-Add two new repositories for Tractus-X distributions of the [Eclipse EDC IdentityHub and IssuerService](https://github.com/eclipse-edc/IdentityHub):
+Add two new repositories (related PRs [tractusx-identityhub](https://github.com/eclipse-tractusx/.eclipsefdn/pull/117) and [tractusx-issuerservice](https://github.com/eclipse-tractusx/.eclipsefdn/pull/118)) for Tractus-X distributions of the [Eclipse EDC IdentityHub and IssuerService](https://github.com/eclipse-edc/IdentityHub):

 - `tractusx-identityhub`
 - `tractusx-issuerservice`

+The relevant components from upstream developments will be used as standard dependencies in the Tractus-X distributions, which reduces necessary efforts concerning development, testing and maintenance significantly.
 From release 25.09 onwards, the current [ssi-credential-issuer](https://github.com/eclipse-tractusx/ssi-credential-issuer) will no longer be needed in the Catena-X architecture and will therefore no longer need to be maintained.

 Responsible committers for the new repositories as of now are Boris Rizov (@borisrizov-zf) and Rafael Magalhães (@rafaelmag110).